North America Nebula NGC 7000

 North America Nebula

-The North America Nebula is part of a larger complex of gas and dust clouds known as the Cygnus Rift or the Milky Way’s Great Rift.
+The North America Nebula is part of a larger complex known as the Cygnus Rift or the Great Rift of the Milky Way.
 This region is a fertile breeding ground for new stars, many of which are still forming within the nebula.

-One of the most prominent features of the North America Nebula is a bright, compact emission region known as the Pelican Nebula (IC 5070), which lies just to the east and slightly north of the main nebula.
-The two nebulas are physically connected and share many of the same properties.
+One of the most prominent features of the North America Nebula is the bright, compact emission region known as the Pelican Nebula (IC 5070), located just east and slightly north of the main nebula.
+The two nebulas are physically connected and share many similar properties.

-This nebula is a popular target for amature astronomers for many reasons – plenty of nuance to try and capture from dark clouds to varying Hydrogen and Oxygen clouds – great for Narrowband Imaging, Color Imaging with Narrow Band filters or even straight color imaging.
+This nebula is a popular target for amateur astronomers for many reasons – there’s plenty of nuance to capture, from dark clouds to varying hydrogen and oxygen clouds – making it great for narrowband imaging, color imaging with narrowband filters, or even straightforward color imaging.

-We Captured NGC 7000 with our Telescope in bortle 2 skies
+We captured NGC 7000 with our telescope under Bortle 2 skies.

 • Esprit 120 w/Apex L reducer